coisigna/dsb_p2_airbnb_price_predictor/README.md

 ## return_metrics()

 it returns the metrics of each algorithm.
+Focused on r**2 and MSE

 ```python
 df5.return_metrics()